brgillis/SHE_Validation/SHE_Validation_DataQuality/doc/she_validation_data_quality.md

 #### TC-SHE-100033-star-SED-exist

-Tests whether the SED exists of all stars used to determine the PSF model.
-The SED is provided from PHZ data products.

-**Purpose:** Tests whether the SED exists of all stars used to determine the PSF model.
-The SED is provided from PHZ data products.
+**Purpose:** Tests whether the template assignment exists for all stars used to determine the PSF model.
+The template assignment is provided from PHZ data products.

 **Output:** Number and identify of stars used in PSF fitting with no SED from PHZ.